RyanHolanda/Restaurant_app/README.md

 I Also implemented some payment forms, the most interesting payment that I implemented, is PIX, a common payment used in Brazil.
 To implement this, I used the Mercado Pago API

+# Notes

+If you gonna test the app, the payments in PIX gonna generate a copy and paste key with R$ 0.01 to test the payment!